KennethWang1221/End-to-End-Generative-Adversarial-Face-Hallucination-Through-Residual-In-Internal-Dense-Network/Readme.md

 ## Proposed Method ##

-In this paper, we prpose a novel GAN-based FH method, Face Hallucination based on Relativistic Average Generative Adversarial Network (FH-RaGAN).
+In this paper, we prpose a novel GAN-based FH method, Face Hallucination based on Relativistic Average Generative Adversarial Network (GAFH-RIDN).

 In summary, the contributions of this paper are mainly in five aspects: